medchakkir/pong-game/README.md

 # Pong Game

-A classic Pong game implementation built with Python and Pygame.
+A classic Pong game implementation built with Python and Turtle.
 This project recreates the iconic arcade game with modern features and smooth gameplay.

 ## Features